sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Hardware Type:

 : Hardware types define specific and distinguishable categories of hardware components that can be part of endpoints, e.g. CPU or 802.11p interface.
 Typically, hardware types can be distinguished by their vendor assigned names, names of standards used, or a model name.

+: The IANAPhysicalClass {{RFC6933}} and corresponding iana-entity YANG module {{-YANG-HW-Management}} provide the standard references for physical hardware components.

 Information Element: